 Local spelling bee officials are responsible for selecting the word lists for use at each local spelling bee.
 Local spelling bee officials use word lists generated by the Scripps National Spelling Bee.
-These lists include many words that appear in the current edition of Spell It! as well as some “end‐of‐bee” words.
-All words on Scripps National Spelling Bee word lists are entries in Webster’s Third New International Dictionary and its addenda section, copyright 2002, the official dictionary of the Scripps National Spelling Bee.
+These lists include many words that appear in the current edition of Spell It! as well as some “end-of-bee” words.
+All words on Scripps National Spelling Bee word lists are entries in Merriamm-Webster Unabridged Online, the official dictionary of the Scripps National Spelling Bee.

 RULE 4 – SPECIAL NEEDS